 Managing my curls January 19th, 2018

 A number of people have asked me how I take care of my curly hair to get it to look the way it does, so I figured it’s time to make a blog post.
-My shampoo and conditioners are all Clairol Hair Food.
-They’re sulfate free, silicone free, paraben free, everything required by the curlygirl method.
+The majority of this is my own adaptation of The CurlyGirl Method.

-- Heat Protectant: https://www.amazon.com/gp/product/B015PG7I6C/
+- Tinkii Argan & Marula Oil Heat Protectant: https://www.amazon.com/gp/product/B015PG7I6C/

-- Keratin Serum: https://www.amazon.com/gp/product/B00AO4EBOI/
+- TRESemmé Expert Selection Keratin Serum: https://www.amazon.com/gp/product/B00AO4EBOI/

-- Blueberry Bliss oil: https://www.amazon.com/gp/product/B01EXNIJTI/
+- Blueberry Bliss Curl Oil: https://www.amazon.com/gp/product/B01EXNIJTI/

 I used to use each one separately but now I just combine them all in equal parts into an old Tinkii bottle.

 Finally, for a styling product I use Shae Moisture’s Curl Enhancing Smoothie.
 I also really love their Smooth & Tame Blow Out Cream, which does wonders for getting my hair to bounce nicely, but it has gotten very hard to find at a reasonable price (I think they stopped making it).
 If I don’t have time to take a shower and need to combat frizz, I use Shae Moisture’s Coconut Oil Spray.
 The final product that I use is Overtone’s color depositing daily conditioner, in Vibrant Red.